GabeJRodrigues/Parental_Leave_Project/README.md

 ## Power BI Dashboard

-Utilizing Power BI, a new dashboard was designed by connecting to the SQL Server database and importing the [ParentalLeave table data](data/ParentalLeave.xlsx).
+Utilizing Power BI, a dashboard was created by connecting to the SQL Server database and importing the [ParentalLeave table data](data/ParentalLeave.xlsx).

 A range of charts and cards were created to address the primary analysis questions.

 ![](dashboard/MaternityPage.jpg)

-Correctly sorting the columns in the "Weeks of Paid Maternity Leave" and "Weeks of Unpaid Maternity Leave" charts involved the following steps: ([Sort a Column with a Custom Order in Power BI](https://www.youtube.com/watch?v=CpBy79AawVw))
+Correctly sorting the columns in the "Weeks of Paid Maternity Leave" and "Weeks of Unpaid Maternity Leave" charts involved the following steps: ([Sort a Column with a Custom Order in Power BI | Tutorial on Youtube](https://www.youtube.com/watch?v=CpBy79AawVw))